ANKIT1149/auth-automation/Readme.md

 #Features

-One-Click Setup: Trigger auth setup with Ctrl+Alt+A or the Command Palette.
+One-Clicks Setup: Trigger auth setup with Ctrl+Alt+A or the Command Palette.

 Give Answer of prompt that you want in your package.json